nsccDanieltpenny/NursingPatientRecordsSimulationApp/NursingEducationalBackend/Update.md

 ### 5. Testing with Postman

 Due to differences in curl command syntax between Windows and Linux/Mac, it's recommended to use Postman for testing the APIs.
-Here are the basic steps:

-1. **Register a new user**:
-   - POST to `/api/Auth/register`
-   - Body: `{"email": "nurse@example.com", "password": "Nurse123!", "confirmPassword": "Nurse123!", "fullName": "Test Nurse", "studentNumber": "N12345"}`

-2. **Login**:
-   - POST to `/api/Auth/login`
-   - Body: `{"email": "nurse@example.com", "password": "Nurse123!"}`
-   - Save the returned token

-3. **Access protected endpoints**:
-   - Add an Authorization header: `Bearer [your_token]`
-   - Make requests to the nurse or admin endpoints

 ### 6. Important Notes